InterstellarJS/PlanetTech/README.md

 # PlanetTechJS (ALPHA V1)
 ![Example Planet](./public/readmeImg/example-planet.png)

 <p align="center">
   <img src="./public/readmeImg/img6.png" />
 </p>

+⚠️ **Disclaimer:** PlanetTechJS is currently in its alpha version and is being developed by a single developer.
+As a result, it's important to keep in mind that there may be bugs, spelling errors,no tests, and occasional inconsistencies in the library.
+While every effort is being made to provide a stable and enjoyable experience, please approach the library with the understanding that it's a work in progress.
+Your feedback, bug reports, and contributions are highly appreciated as they play a crucial role in improving the library and ensuring its quality.

 PlanetTechJS is a JavaScript library for generating procedural planets and terrains.
 It provides a simple and flexible way to create realistic and visually appealing 3D planets with customizable features such as terrain height, textures, and atmospheric effects.

 ## Features
 - Procedural planet generation: Create unique and realistic planets using procedural algorithms.